Engaging the Private Sector:

-- Researching the role fossil fuel companies can and should play in the energy transition: More than one third of the energy demand growth is projected to come from power generation, particularly from countries with high population growth rates and lack of adequate electricity access.
+- Fossil Fuel Companies and the Energy Transition: Opportunities for Leadership – More than one third of the energy demand growth is projected to come from power generation, particularly from countries with high population growth rates and lack of adequate electricity access.
 Some projections forecast that fossil fuels will remain the dominant energy form, but these projections are inconsistent with the IPCC’s recommendations.
 Against this backdrop, CCSI and the Sustainable Development Solutions Network (SDSN) have published a briefing note summarizing the ways in which international oil and gas companies can help expand access to affordable and clean energy and take urgent action to combat climate change and its impacts.
 The briefing note outlines steps the oil and gas industry can take to prepare their businesses for the future, to strengthen efficiency and impact of current operations, and to leverage resources for broader partnerships and collaboration.

-- Researching how to unlock the value of Associated Petroleum Gas:
+- Unlocking the Value of Associated Petroleum Gas:

 Associated Petroleum Gas (APG) is a form of natural gas that is found associated with petroleum fields.
 APG is often flared or vented for regulatory, economic or technical reasons.
 The flaring, however, is problematic from health and environmental perspectives.
 Moreover, flaring and venting APG wastes a valuable non-renewable resource that could be re-injected into the oil field or used for local and regional electricity generation.
 For example, if this amount of gas were used for power generation, it could provide about 750 billion kWh of electricity, or more than the African continent’s current annual electricity consumption.
 CCSI has been working to develop a regulatory and operational framework that would unlock the value of the APG that is currently wasted, in order to improve energy efficiency, expand access to energy, and contribute to climate change mitigation, thus promoting sustainable development.
 The result of this work is published on this page.